- News & Views

 - Johnson & Johnson’s Project Phoenix has taken on the unexpected and highly impactful challenge of turning a "waste co-operative" (think waste picking or scavenging, sometimes known as ‘landfill mining’) in Brazil into a sustainable business enterprise.
 The company has provided recyclers with economic visibility through formal employment, salaries surpassing minimum living wages, and improved working conditions.
 On top of that, J&J has implemented a pilot program to create a package with post-consumer recycled material sourced from recovered waste.
 Other scavenger cooperatives in and around the Sao Paulo metropolitan area are now lining up, as well.

-- All of these companies will be represented at SB'13Fooducate’s sophisticated yet easy-to-follow, on-the-go grading system for all kinds of food items — anything with a bar code you can pick up at the local supermarket, really.
+- All of these companies were represented at SB'13Fooducate’s sophisticated yet easy-to-follow, on-the-go grading system for all kinds of food items — anything with a bar code you can pick up at the local supermarket, really.
 The app provides simple, concise explanations and a letter grade, helping you pick the healthiest options in any aisle.
 Brilliantly convenient.

 - The ever more intriguing extensions of TerraCycle’s upcycling business model, which takes previously non-recyclable or hard-to-recycle waste, collected and shipped by more than 20 million people from over 20 countries, and turns it into various types of gift items, bags, office supplies and toys, to name a few.
 Of particular appeal lately are the company’s upcycled interior design services — a neat way to bring a unique modernistic style to any office space at a low cost.